Animal Welfare Act 1999

 You could also call this:

-"You can ask a court to lift or change a ban on you if you've been disqualified from having animals."
+"You can ask a court to remove or change a ban if you're not allowed to have animals."

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.